2016 Best workplaces for waste prevention and recycling

-Hyatt Regency Bellevue returns for the sixth year with new waste prevention efforts to share.
+Hyatt Regency Bellevue returns for the seventh year with new waste prevention efforts to share.
 With 732 guest rooms and 70,000 square feet of meeting space, they make a commendable effort to reduce waste and recycle.
 Recent improvements include strategically placing recycling bins in the lobby and foyer areas to increase recycling awareness and opportunities for guests.
 The kitchen uses an automated fryer oil management system that reduces waste, labor costs, and repair and replacement costs for manual oil filtering and disposal equipment.
 They recently installed MeLinks On Demand Ventilation, which reduces waste by controlling the amount of conditioned air used by the kitchen ventilation system.
 After a recent renovation, the Hyatt donated mattresses, metal, towels, and toiletries to local charities and recycling programs, and recycled 90 percent of their used furniture.
-The Hyatt is proud to be one of 57 hotels nationwide to receive the “5 Green Key” rating from the Green Key Eco-Rating Program.
-The hotel has almost doubled their recycling rate since 2011, to a total of 169 tons in 2014.
+The Hyatt donated 4,077 pounds of food in 2015.

-Twelve Baskets Catering, based out of Kirkland, reached the Best Workplaces for Waste Prevention and Recycling Honor Roll in their fifth consecutive year on the list.
+Twelve Baskets Catering, based out of Kirkland, remains on the list of Best Workplaces for Waste Prevention and Recycling Honor Roll for the sixth consecutive year.
 As one of the first earth-friendly restaurants and catering services in Puget Sound, they are proud to say that they have been recycling since 1978, even before curbside collection was available.
-Twelve Baskets Catering infuses reuse, reduction and recycling throughout their business model Food scraps go into compost totes for bi-weekly pickup, and the business also donates safe leftover food to the Union Gospel Mission every week.
+Twelve Baskets Catering infuses reuse, reduction, and recycling throughout their business model.
+Food scraps go into compost totes for bi-weekly pickup, and the business also donates safe leftover food to the Union Gospel Mission every week.

 Maven Meals & Maven Mercantile is a meal service located in Burien that delivers home-cooked, nutritious meals throughout King County.
-As a proud new member of the Best Workplaces for Waste Prevention and Recycling list, Maven Meals takes recycling and food waste composting seriously.
+Joining the Best Workplaces for Waste Prevention and Recycling list for its second year, Maven Meals takes recycling and food waste composting seriously.
 Each work station in the kitchen is equipped with a compost bin as well as a small trash receptacle for gloves and other non-recyclable items to keep them out of the food waste stream.
 The business was responsible for initiating food waste composting at the shared commissary kitchen where they previously operated.
 By composting food scraps, Maven Meals saves an average of $750 per year on waste disposal costs.